Art Literacy in the Classroom

 You can see the rotations and a schedule of the artists month by month by looking at the Box Rotation section on this website.
 Each year the rotation adjusts to bring a new set of artist lessons to the students.

 All Art Literacy volunteers attend a training meeting before each classroom presentation.
 The times and days for these are determined by each Art Literacy school coordinator, but most have an evening and a daytime training time.
 Here is where the volunteers receive a copy of the lesson they will be teaching and go though it as if they were in the classroom setting.
 The art project students will be doing is demonstrated and explained and volunteers are encouraged to do it so they will have a better idea of how to explain it to the students.
-The art productions are chosen to reflect the objectives in the visual presentation and all of the supplies are provided by each school program.
+The art productions are chosen to reflect the objectives in the lesson and all of the supplies are provided by each school program.
 Classroom assignments for volunteers are made at the beginning of the school year and the presentations are scheduled with the teacher to take place during regular school hours.

 Generally, the lesson and art project are presented and done within an hour.
 It is a busy hour!
 Total time commitment for each lesson is generally between three and four hours which includes training, classroom and prep time.
 There are six artist lessons presented during the year from October to June at the elementary level and three lessons in the middle school.